Kiks4000/markdown-challenge/README.md

 ---

 #### My funny story :
-In fact that's a sad story : One time when i was working as a bartender i net Jean-Marie Bigard.
+In fact that's a sad story : One time when i was working as a bartender i met Jean-Marie Bigard.
 I said him i was funny so i told him a joke and.... he didn't laugh.
 ###### Fun is relative.

 ---